SergioRomera/foglight/README.md

 # Foglight Scripts

-This project contains some useful scripts for Quest Foglight for Database (database performance monitoring solution).
+This project contains some useful scripts for Quest Foglight for Databases (database performance monitoring solution).

 Scripts added for these databases: